 In January ten members of the Gambian Amputee Association kick started the year by participating in a three day mental health awareness and peer counselling course.
-The course was designed by mental health professional Katie Taylor-Smith in collaboration with Legs4Africa specifically for the group, who delivered the content alongside amputee advocate Alieu Tourey – a social work and counselling trainee.
+The course was designed by mental health professional Katie Taylor-Smith in collaboration with Legs4Africa and UK aid specifically for the group, who delivered the content alongside amputee advocate Alieu Tourey – a social work and counselling trainee.

 Katie specialises in post-trauma psychology and the course pays specific attention to how someone with the lived experience of trauma can develop positive coping strategies and go on to use their personal journey to inspire others, particularly those who have lived similar traumas.
 Alieu was drafted in to advise on cultural context, add his professional insight as a police officer and social work trainee.
 Alieu was also able to translate and embellish the course material with local, relative content.